-- The protocol is still strategically equivalent to a second-price auction in a world where the bidder's ring does not exist - The high bidder always wins, and always pays the globally second-highest price (the max of the second-highest prices in the ring and in the main auction - Thus the auction is still dominant-strategy truthful, and agents have no incentive to cheat each other in the bidding ring's "pre-auction." - However, agents then do not gain by participating in the bidding ring - they would be just as happy if the ring disbanded and they had to bid directly in the main auction center
+First of all, consider the case where k=0.
+Here it is easy to see that this protocol is strategically equivalent to a second-price auction in a world where the bidder's cartel does not exist.
+The high bidder always wins, and always pays the globally second-highest price (the max of the second-highest prices in the cartel and in the main auction).
+Thus the auction is dominant-strategy truthful, and agents have no incentive to cheat each other in the bidding ring's "preauction."
+At the same time, however, agents also do not gain by participating in the bidding ring: they would be just as happy if the cartel disbanded and they had to bid directly in the main auction.